glorivuer/prompt-photo-collection/gemini/portrait/car.md

+Create a cinematic and intimate portrait with an analog film aesthetic, capturing a young woman inside a car.
+The subject is looking out the open window, her arm resting on the door, and her face partially framed by the car’s edge, creating a sense of depth and a spontaneously captured moment.
+Her gaze is direct, intense, and slightly melancholic toward the camera.

+Her hair is tousled and flowing as if blown by the wind, with a few loose strands gently falling over her face, adding movement and emotional rawness to the frame.

+She wears a dark, casual jacket (jeans or a sweatshirt), giving a relaxed yet thoughtful vibe.

+The background shows a blurred, desolate landscape — a quiet road on a cloudy day or at dusk.
+The car’s rearview mirror is visible, hinting at travel and reflection.
+The color palette is desaturated with cool, earthy tones, and visible film grain enhances the nostalgic, introspective atmosphere.

+The lighting is natural, soft, and diffuse — like an overcast day — shaping her features with delicate, cinematic shadows.

+Camera Settings: Captured with a 50mm or 85mm prime lens on a full-frame camera for an intimate, cinematic perspective.
+Aperture between f/1.8 and f/2.8 for shallow depth of field, keeping her eyes in sharp focus while softly blurring the rest.
+ISO 400–800 to preserve the natural film grain.

+Post-production: Apply analog film tones — muted colors, cool highlights, subtle grain, and warm undertones for a nostalgic, emotional finish.

+Identity Fidelity: Use the reference image of the woman to replicate her exact facial features, expressions, skin tone, eye color, hairstyle, and natural beauty with 100% accuracy.
+Capture her essence authentically within this cinematic, emotionally charged moment.

 A photo-realistic 8K full-body portrait features a woman leaning with her back against a sleek Harley-Davidson motorcycle, exuding confidence and poise.
 Her arms are crossed casually, and she gazes directly at the camera with a calm, self-assured expression.
 She wears a fitted black leather jacket, khaki jeans that complement her style, and black cowboy-style boots that add a touch of rugged elegance.
 Her stance is relaxed yet commanding, perfectly blending strength and sophistication.
 Next to her, on a clean, modern wall, a bold black-and-white stylized vector portrait mirrors her pose.